awsdocs/amazon-s3-developer-guide/doc_source/replication-what-is-isnot-replicated.md

 + S3 Object Lock retention information, if there is any\.
 When Amazon S3 replicates objects that have retention information applied, it applies those same retention controls to your replicas, overriding the default retention period configured on your destination bucket\.
 If you don't have retention controls applied to the objects in your source bucket, and you replicate into a destination bucket that has a default retention period set, the destination bucket's default retention period is applied to your object replicas\.
 For more information, see [Locking objects using S3 Object Lock](object-lock.md)\.

-### How Delete Operations Affect Replication<a name="replication-delete-op"></a>
+### How delete operations affect replication<a name="replication-delete-op"></a>

 If you delete an object from the source bucket, the following occurs:
 + If you make a DELETE request without specifying an object version ID, Amazon S3 adds a delete marker\.
 Amazon S3 deals with the delete marker as follows:
   + If you are using the latest version of the replication configuration \(that is, you specify the `Filter` element in a replication configuration rule\), Amazon S3 does not replicate the delete marker\.
   + If you don't specify the `Filter` element, Amazon S3 assumes that the replication configuration is an earlier version V1\.
 In the earlier version, Amazon S3 handled replication of delete markers differently\.
-For more information, see [Backward Compatibility](replication-add-config.md#replication-backward-compat-considerations)\.
+For more information, see [Backward compatibility](replication-add-config.md#replication-backward-compat-considerations)\.
 + If you specify an object version ID to delete in a DELETE request, Amazon S3 deletes that object version in the source bucket\.
 But it doesn't replicate the deletion in the destination bucket\.
 In other words, it doesn't delete the same object version from the destination bucket\.
 This protects data from malicious deletions\.

-## What Isn't Replicated?<a name="replication-what-is-not-replicated"></a>
+## What isn't replicated?<a name="replication-what-is-not-replicated"></a>

 By default Amazon S3 doesn't replicate the following:
 +  Objects that existed before you added the replication configuration to the bucket\.
 In other words, Amazon S3 doesn't replicate objects retroactively\.